 Sponsored Display is a self-service display advertising solution that helps advertisers increase awareness for their brand and products, engage with customers and drive purchases to build your on-Amazon business.
-Our ad creative includes familiar Amazon shopping elements: star rating, product images, and badging, like Prime shipping or discounts.
+Our ad creative includes familiar Amazon shopping elements: star rating, product images and badging, like Prime Delivery or discounts.
 Sponsored Display is retail-aware, which means that ads will not serve if the advertised ASIN is out of stock or not the Featured Offer.

 You can use Sponsored Display to reach shoppers who are browsing similar or complementary products and categories on Amazon that are relevant to your products, or use Sponsored Display audiences to access custom-built audiences that enable advertisers to introduce new products, engage new audiences and remarket with scale.

 Sponsored Display works together with other products like Sponsored Products, Sponsored Brands and Amazon DSP campaigns to grow your business with Amazon.

 Amazon DSP is a demand-side platform (DSP) that enables advertisers to programmatically buy display, video and audio ads both on and off Amazon.
 Advertisers are able to reach audiences on Amazon sites and apps, as well as through Amazon Publisher Services and third-party exchanges.
 You can use criteria like demographics and shopping signals to build look-alike or custom audiences.